History of Myanmar: First Toungoo Empire (1510–99)

-The overextended empire unravelled soon after Bayinnaung's death in 1581.
+The overextended empire unravelled soon after Bayinnaung died in 1581.
 Siam broke away in 1584 and went to war with Burma until 1605.
 By 1597, the kingdom had lost all its possessions, including Taungoo, the ancestral home of the dynasty.
-In 1599, the Arakanese forces aided by Portuguese mercenaries, and in alliance with the rebellious Taungoo forces, sacked Pegu.
+In 1599, the Arakanese forces, aided by Portuguese mercenaries, and in alliance with the rebellious Taungoo forces, sacked Pegu.
 The country fell into chaos, with each region claiming a king.
 Portuguese mercenary Filipe de Brito e Nicote promptly rebelled against his Arakanese masters, and established Goa-backed Portuguese rule at Thanlyin in 1603.

 Portuguese ruler and soldiers mounting an elephant.
 Jan Caspar Philips (draughtsman and engraver).

 Despite being a tumultuous time for Myanmar, the Taungoo expansions increased the international reach of the nation.
 Newly rich merchants from Myanmar traded as far as the Rajahnate of Cebu in the Philippines where they sold Burmese Sugar (śarkarā) for Cebuano gold.
 Filipinos also had merchant communities in Myanmar, historian William Henry Scott, quoting the Portuguese manuscript Summa Orientalis, noted that Mottama in Burma (Myanmar) had a large presence of merchants from Mindanao, Philippines.
 The Lucoes, a rival to the other Filipino group, the Mindanaoans, who instead came from the island of Luzon, were also hired as mercenaries and soldiers for both Siam (Thailand) and Burma (Myanmar), in the Burmese-Siamese Wars, the same case as the Portuguese, who were also mercenaries for both sides.